l1g4v/l1g4v.github.io/_posts/2023-01-09-multilayer-perceptrons-and-deep-learning.md

 \end{bmatrix}
 $$

-I don't know the best way to explain this, but by abusing the fact that this is a classification problem $$y$$ will always be a matrix where only one element is equal to 1 and the rest are zeros, the sum is always one so we can simplify $$\delta$$ to (a more correct explanation here: https://deepnotes.io/softmax-crossentropy):
+I don't know the best way to explain this, but by abusing the fact that this is a classification problem $$y$$ will always be a matrix where only one element is equal to 1 and the rest are zeros, the sum is always one so we can simplify $$\delta$$ to (a more detailed explanation [here](https://deepnotes.io/softmax-crossentropy)):

 $$
 \delta=a-y